-- 86. The Board's priority for 2020/2021 has been to ensure current EU funding is fully spent until the end of the 2014-20 programme in 2023.
-There has been a significant improvement in the commitment of the European Social Fund following calls from the LGA, which makes it more likely for the programme will be fully realised. - 87.
-The LGA has used to good effect its membership on the EU Funding National Growth Programme Board (GPB) to successfully shape Government plans to ensure parts of the EU Covid recovery funds are locally, rather than nationally, directed including through the Reopening High Streets Safely programme and the Welcome Back Programme for district councils. - 88.
+- 86. The Board's priority for 2020/2021 has been to ensure current EU funding is fully spent until the end of the 2014-20 programme, utilising new flexibilities to support local economic recovery.
+The LGA has used to good effect its membership on the EU Funding National Growth Programme Board (GPB) to successfully shape Government plans to ensure parts of the EU Covid recovery funds are locally, rather than nationally, directed including through the Reopening High Streets Safely programme.
+The LGA will continue to monitor developments at a national level and provide updates as appropriate. - 87.
 As our access to EU funding ceases, the LGA has turned its focus to shaping the domestic replacement known as the UK Shared Prosperity Fund (UKSPF) due to be in live running by 2023.
 Our established line is that it should be place based and directed through local government with maximum flexibility to target local needs.
 LGA politicians have successfully landed these messages which has resulted in the Government committing to this approach.
 Over coming months, the LGA will seek to further shape Government thinking around UKSPF including through the Community Renewal Fund pilots, and link with wider policy issue around infrastructure, employability and levelling up investment, which are led by the City Regions and People and Places Boards.
 This Board may wish to provide a steer on how to feed in and be kept updated on these issues.